• Skip to main content

 Last Updated on June 17, 2019 by Swagatam 4 Comments

-The article explains a timer circuit specifically designed for detecting a poultry feed controller ON time period, and alarming a buzzer once the set time elapses.
+In this article I have explained a timer circuit specifically designed for detecting a poultry feed controller ON time period, and alarming a buzzer once the set time elapses.
 The idea was requested by one of readers of this blog.

 Technical Specifications